Florida Restrictions on a Rent to Own Contract

 • require you to purchase insurance from the lessor ( it can require that you keep the property insured but not that you purchase it from the lessor)

-Limitations on Additional Charges
+Limitations on Additional Charges Under Florida Rent to Own Laws

 Florida law also limits the type of additional costs the rent to own lessor may charge.

-Receipts.
-Upon request, you are entitled to a receipt at no charge when you make a payment.
+• Receipts.
+Upon request, you're entitled to a receipt at no charge when you make a payment.
+(Fla.
+Stat. § 559.9236 (2024).)

-Your Right to Reinstate the Contract
+Your Right to Reinstate a Rent to Own Contract in Florida

 If you stop making payments under the agreement, you can preserve your right to reinstate the contract within 60 days if you promptly surrender or return the property to the lessor or its agent upon request.
 The 60-day time frame is calculated from the last day of the rental period for which you did pay.
-The total amount required to reinstate may include all unpaid rental payments, any rental renewal charges incurred, a reinstatement fee of no more than five dollars, and a delivery charge if the property needs to be redelivered.
+(Fla.
+Stat. § 559.9235 (2024).)

 If you reinstate, the lessor must provide you with the same property that you were renting before or substitute property of comparable quality and condition.
 If substitute property is provided, the disclosure as to whether the property is new or used must be made again.
+(Fla.
+Stat. § 559.9235 (2024).)

 Talk to a Lawyer